BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ### Post request

 <alert type="warning">

-You cannot upload a file by using PUT or PATCH verbs, so we should use a POST request instead.
+You cannot upload a file using PUT or PATCH verbs, so you should use a POST request instead.
 </alert>

 ```http request